 Summary

-3. UseaddslashesAfter the filter, is my website content completely safe?Not entirely.addslashesThe filter is a link in the content security protection, especially in handling quotes and backslashes in string output.However, website security is a multi-layered complex issue, which needs to include but not be limited to: parameterized database queries, input validation and filtering, XSS protection (such as the default automatic escaping of template engines), CSRF protection, file upload security, and permission management.addslashesFocused on escaping specific characters, but cannot replace a comprehensive security strategy.Always recommend that you enable and configure all security features reasonably in the AnQiCMS backend and follow the **practice.
+3. UseaddslashesIs my website content completely safe after the filter?Not entirely.addslashesThe filter is a link in content security protection, especially in handling quotes and backslashes in string output.However, website security is a multi-layered complex issue that also needs to include, but not be limited to: parameterized database queries, input validation and filtering, XSS protection (such as the default automatic escaping of template engines), CSRF protection, file upload security, permission management, etc.addslashesFocusing on the escaping of specific characters, but it cannot replace a comprehensive security strategy.Always recommend you to enable and reasonably configure all security functions in the AnQiCMS backend and follow the**practice.